The Council and its Members have a central role in several other civic duties, activities and events in the town, these are:

 The Civic Ball

-The Civic Ball is held in Tavistock Town Hall between March-April each year, the next Civic Ball will be held on Friday 28th April 2017.
+The Civic Ball will be held in Tavistock Town Hall on Friday 26th April 2024.
 Application for tickets for the Civic Ball are by invitation, however if you would like to receive an invitation to apply for tickets, please Contact Us.

 Grants Presentation Evening

 The Grants Presentation Evening is held every year to award local organisations grants to support local causes.
-The next Grants Presentation evening will be held on Thursday 11th May 2017.
+No regular Grants will be available until late 2023.
 Go to our Grants page to find out more.

-This year's Remembrance Service was held at the War Memorial in the Guildhall Car Park on Sunday 13th November 2016.
+This year's Remembrance Service will be held at the War Memorial in the Guildhall Car Park on Sunday 12th November 2023, with a minute silence at 11am.